Slashgear/webpack-workshop/docs/workshops/README.md

 It depends on your `webpack` skills.

 If webpack is a very new concept/tool for you, you should start with [novice first step :baby:](novice/basics.md).
-If never took time to start using webpack from scratch, you should start with [novice koâns :pushpin:](novice/novice-koans.md).
+If you didn't have a chance to start using webpack from scratch, you should start with [novice koâns :pushpin:](novice/novice-koans.md).
 If it is too hard for you _Novice_ steps are here for you.

-If you think you are mastering webpack novice concepts, you can start directly with the [first intermeditade step](intermediate/dev.md).
+If you think you are mastering webpack novice concepts, you can start directly with the [first intermediate step](intermediate/dev.md).